 British Columbia is world-renowned for its breathtaking beauty, attracting countless tourists every year arriving with their cars, trucks, caravans, campers, motor homes, RVs, and motorcycles.
 And, every year, a percentage of these tourists end up learning about BC’s traffic laws the hard way.
 If you are coming to BC, keep the following in mind:

 Speed Over 40

-For international visitors, keep in mind speed limits are in kilometers per hour.
-Speeding in BC is enforced by police who issue violation tickets to drivers travelling faster than the posted speed limit.
-If not otherwise posted, the speed limit inside a municipality is 50km/h and outside it is 80km/h.
-The following are approximate conversions for speed limits you are likely to encounter:
+For international visitors, speed limits are in kilometers.
+If not otherwise posted, the speed limit within a municipality is 50km/h and outside, is 80km/h.
+The following are approximate conversions for speed limits:

 30 km/h = 20 mph

 120 km/h = 75 mph